What are the benefits of CBD oil?

-CBD oil is an extract of the cannabis or hemp plant used by millions of people around the world as a natural remedy for a wide range of ailments, and to promote general wellbeing.
+CBD is an extract of the cannabis or hemp plant used by millions of people around the world as a natural wellness product.

-A major study of CBD users found it was most commonly used to treat pain, anxiety, depression and sleep disorders but was also taken by those aiming to combat the symptoms of migraines and headaches, PTSD, nausea, cancer, allergies, epilepsy, multiple sclerosis, Parkinson’s disease and Alzheimer’s.
-Over 65% of those who took part in the study said that CBD oil treated their conditions ‘very well’ or ‘moderately well’ without the use of other remedies or medications.
+A major study of CBD users found it was most commonly used to treat pain, anxiety, depression and problems with sleeping but was also taken in relation to a wide range of other ailments.
+Over 65% of those who took part in the study said that CBD treated their conditions ‘very well’ or ‘moderately well’ without the use of other remedies or medications.

 Scientific evidence for the effectiveness of CBD varies depending on symptoms.
-In some instances, such as anxiety, stress, sleeping disorders and pain, pre-clinical studies appear to provide initial support for its use.
+In some instances, such as anxiety, sleep disorders and pain, studies appear to provide initial support for its use.
 When it comes to certain forms of epilepsy and multiple sclerosis, there are already specialist medicines available by prescription.
 In the case of other ailments, some animal and laboratory studies have been encouraging.

-Scientists researching CBD’s potential as a therapeutic treatment tend to agree both that further study is warranted and that CBD oil has a relatively low level of serious side-effects, making it a good candidate for such studies (see CBD oil side-effects).
+Scientists researching CBD’s potential as a therapeutic treatment tend to agree both that further study is warranted and that CBD oil has a relatively low level of serious side-effects, making it a good candidate for such studies.

-Scroll down for a more in-depth look at the potential benefits of CBD oil for each condition.
+Below we look in more detail at the potential benefits of CBD oil for 17 different health conditions.

-Perhaps the most popular way to buy CBD is as the active ingredient in a bottled oil.
-Measured doses can be dropped directly into the mouth or added to food and drink (see How to take CBD oil).
+Perhaps the most popular way to buy CBD is as bottled oil, which blends the CBD with a base oil such as hemp seed or olive.
+Measured doses can be dropped directly into the mouth, added to food and drink or taken sublingually (under the tongue).
+See How to take CBD oil for further details.

-CBD oil is also available in capsules, soft gels, chewable ‘gummies’, topical creams and in e-juices used for vaping.
+CBD oil is also available in capsules, soft gels, chewable ‘gummies’, topical creams and in e-liquids used for vaping.

-In the UK, CBD products are not currently allowed to make medical claims (so it’s best to avoid any that do) and are instead classified as a food supplement.
-However, the Food Standards Agency generally considers CBD oil to be safe for non-vulnerable people (see Is CBD oil safe?).
+In the UK, CBD products are not currently allowed to make medical claims and are instead classified as a food supplement.
+However, CBD oil is generally considered to be safe for non-vulnerable people (see Is CBD oil safe?).

-CBD is a cannabinoid and originates in cannabis plants rather than within the body.
-However, many of its potentially beneficial effects may be related to its interaction with an internal system called the Endocannabinoid System (ECS).
+Many of CBD’s beneficial effects in humans are thought to be related to its interaction with a cell-signalling system called the Endocannabinoid System (ECS).

-The overall purpose of the ECS appears to be homeostasis – the maintenance of a stable internal state across functions including appetite and metabolism, pain, inflammation and the immune system, mood, stress and sleep, and organ functions, all of which relate to claims made about the benefits of CBD.
+The main purpose of the ECS appears to be homeostasis – maintaining the stability of internal states such as appetite and metabolism, pain, inflammation and the immune system, mood, stress and sleep, and organ functions, all of which relate to health conditions that CBD may help with.

-Some researchers believe that CBD may prolong the effects of endocannabinoids by slowing their breakdown.
-Others suggest that it may interact with an as-yet-unknown third ECS receptor.
+Unlike THC, CBD does not appear to bind to either of the recognised endocannabinoid receptors.
+However, some researchers believe that it may prolong the effects of endocannabinoids by slowing their breakdown.
+Others have suggested that it could interact with an as-yet-undiscovered third ECS receptor.

-CBD also effects the levels of a number of other neurotransmitters and hormones in the body, including serotonin (produced from the precursor 5-HTP) which is known to help stabilise mood and promote a sense of wellbeing.
+CBD also affects a number of other receptors in the nervous system, including opioid receptors involved in pain relief, receptors called TRPV1 which are responsible for the feeling of scalding heat, and those related to the levels of serotonin, which is known to help stabilise mood and promote a sense of wellbeing.

 A 2019 Gallup poll found that pain is the symptom CBD oil is most commonly used to treat among Americans, with arthritis-specific pain the fourth most common.
 In another survey of over 2,400 CBD oil users in the US, those who used it for chronic pain, or arthritis and joint pain, were the respondents who most frequently felt that CBD treated their condition “very well by itself” or “moderately well by itself”.